jadegrizzly/jadegrizzly/_PRESS-RELEASE.md

  -->

 ## Summary ##
-  > Organize photo contests for friends, family and more.
+  > Organized photo contests for friends, family and more.

 ## Problem ##
-  > Wish you could have access to a collection of snapshots taken by everybody at an event?
-Ever wished you had an excuse to take wacky photos with all your friends?
+  > Scavenger hunt + camera = ???

 ## Solution ##
-  > Snapshot Olympics makes it easy to organize photo contests both publicly and privately, vote on submissions, and view collections during wrap-up.
+  > Snapshot Olympics makes it easy to organize photo contests, view submissions as they are submitted, and vote on submissions.

 ## From the Developers ##
   > "Really, this is about getting together with a bunch of people and taking hilarious photos to remember a day by."

 ## How to Get Started ##
-  1. Create a contest
+  1. Login
-  2. Curate your own unique objectives
+  2. Create a game
-  3. Invite friends if you're going private, or...
+  3. Curate your own objectives
-  4. Publicly broadcast local contests
+  4. Invite your friends
   5. Submissions get displayed in real-time
-  6. View and download the entire collection
+  6. Vote!

 ## From the Users ##
-  * "My husband and I set up a hunt for our family and friends on our wedding day...
+  * "My husband and I set up a game for our family and friends on our wedding day...
 Priceless.
 We hired a professional but when we look back on it all, the moments captured by our very own best friends mean a lot more to us.
 It was a big hit with everyone who participated."

   * "Our company launch party was a bit out of control.
 Suffice to say our team has no shortage of inside jokes thanks to the hunt we set up with Snapshot Olympics."

   * "A bunch of my friends and I are all hobby photographers.
 We love to pick a day, pick a place, pick a theme and just a take a bunch of photos!
-Photo Olympics adds an element of competition that really inspires us to up our game."
+Snapshot Olympics adds an element of competition that really inspires us to up our game."

 ## Call to Action ##
-  > No more excuses.
-Take ALL the silly photos.
+  > Keep it weird.